G-Shock’s new octagonal MT-G, which was announced last year, has been given a new construction, that’s even lighter than the 2020 model.

 Like with the MTGB2000 released in 2020, the watch has a monocoque inner case of carbon-reinforced resin, with a stainless steel bezel, screws, pushers, and lugs.
 However, the stainless steel exterior frame (middle case) of the previous model has been replaced by a lightweight construction consisting of 235 sheets of layered and machined carbon and glass fiber that form the bezel frame at the sides of the watch.
 According to Casio, “The top-layer carbon sheet wraps around the sides at the 3 o’clock, 6 o’clock, 9 o’clock, and 12 o’clock positions for greater strength, while tube-shaped carbon sheeting encircles the lugholes for enhanced durability.
 Glass fiber layers in G-SHOCK red provide a pop of strong color around the sides of the case.”

 These new lighter-weight materials deliver a bezel frame about 77% lighter than one in stainless steel.
-That translates to a watch that weighs just 131 grams with a metal bracelet (backed by carbon resin for comfort and weight reduction).
-The comparable MTGB2000D-1A from 2020, weighs 157.6 grams with a carbon-backed metal bracelet.
-A total of 26.6 grams were removed by utilizing a layered carbon case — and that should be noticeable on the wrist.
+That translates to a watch that weighs just 132.6 grams with a metal bracelet (backed by fine resin for comfort to reduce weight).
+The comparable MTGB2000D-1A from 2020 weighs 157.6 grams with a carbon-backed metal bracelet.
+A total of 25 grams were removed by utilizing a layered carbon case — and that should be noticeable on the wrist.

 The MT-G MTGB2000YBD1 has the same movement as before, with solar power, Bluetooth and Atomic timekeeping, and a power reserve of up to 29-months when fully recharged.
 A sapphire crystal protects the dial and the watch has all-analog displays, which indicate the time, date, as well as a stopwatch, dual time, countdown timer, and more.